NKWEATU/NKWEATU/README.md

 - 👋 Hi, I’m @NKWEATU
-- 👀 I’m interested in software development and cybersecurity
+- 👀 I’m interested in Mathematics, Software development and Cybersecurity
 - 🌱 I’m currently an experienced Java developer still open minded to learning more.
 -     you can see my projects 0n https://github.com/NKWEATU
 - 💞️ I’m looking to collaborate on desktop, mobile and web applications